tuomasj/tuomasj.github.io/_posts/2024-11-20-manually-deploy-ruby-on-rails-8-application-to-linux-server.markdown

 - You can host multiple Ruby on Rails applications in same server by using this method, but you have to understand that apps are deployed using same unix user `deploy` and therefore are able to write each other directories
 - Finally the disclaimer: If you follow the instructions of this article, you will do it at your own risk -- I will take no responsibility at all

-Now that I'm safe for any legal proceedings, let's continue 😅
+Now that I'm safe for any legal proceedings, let's start 😅

 ## The deployment consists of following building blocks